 Frisian nature is to stick with status quo and deny the world has changed.
 Even if their land partly has been washed away during great sea floods and only some islands are left, you still call it land.
 This also applies for the status quo achieved with the governments both in Germany and in the Netherlands.
 An influx of exiled governments or government officials into the Frisian regions in Germany and in the Netherlands would jeopardize things.
 Of course, improvements with the national governments are still being sought after locally and regionally, but it could have been much worse too.
-The fact the Frisian pelotte club (in Mid-Frisian language keatse, which is a type of handball game) Moed en Volharding ‘Courage and Persistence’ from the hamlet of Dongjum stepped out of the Koninklijke Nederlandse Kaatsbond ‘Royal Dutch Pelotte Federation’ due to a conflict October 2017, got things fired up in province of Friesland as it is already, and is testing the nerves of many Frisians to the max.
+The fact the Frisian pelotte club (in Mid-Frisian language called keatse, which is a type of palm game; read our post Donkey King to learn more about this game) Moed en Volharding ‘Courage and Persistence’ from the hamlet of Dongjum stepped out of the Koninklijke Nederlandse Kaatsbond ‘Royal Dutch Pelotte Federation’ due to a conflict in October 2017, fired things up already in province of Friesland.
+It is testing the nerves of many Frisians to the max.
 The Frisians are terrified the Dongjum pelotte incident sets a precedent and causes the collapse of the status quo with the national governments.

 And the Frisians whisper: